At Eat This, Not That!, we’re used to being shocked and horrified by the food served in America’s restaurants.

 In 2008, Australian government food minister Ian Macdonald confirmed that frozen fecal matter had been found in chocolate gelato offered to patrons of a Sydney pub after they complained about the noise level.
 As you might expect, customers Steve and Jessica Whyte became "violently ill" after eating it.

-Pizza Hut pizza
+Band-Aid on Pizza Hut Pizza

 In 2011, Ken Wieczerza of Ballston Lake, New York, was enjoying a large Pizza Hut Supreme Pizza when he bit a blood-stained bandage baked into the crust.
 "I can't think of anything more disgusting than chewing on a bandage, other than a body part,” he said.
 Wieczerza complained to the restaurant, which ignored him, so he went to the media.
 Pizza Hut publicly challenged the veracity of his claims, which was cited by crisis-management firms as an example of the exact worst way to handle such a situation.
 Instead, eat right every time with this list of Every Menu at Domino's—Ranked!